qmk/qmk_firmware/keyboards/ai03/lunar/keymaps/via/readme.md

-# The via keymap for lunar
+# The VIA keymap for Lunar
+This keymap is for compatibility with the VIA configurator.